Muhammad Khalifa

 Biography

 Dr. Muhammad Khalifa is a professor of Educational Administration and the Executive Director of Urban and Rural Initiatives at The Ohio State University.
 His research examines how urban school leaders enact culturally responsive leadership and anti-oppressive schooling practices.
+He is a leading expert on equity audits for school districts.
 He was previously as teacher and administrator in Detroit Public Schools, and he has also contributed to community-informed education projects in Africa, Latin America, and Asia in various capacities.
+He formerly held the endowed Beck Chair of Ideas in Education at the University of Minnesota.
+He was awarded the AERA Division A Excellence in Research Award in 2024.

 Research Summary